-- Job-seekers didn’t find the content to be useful
+- Job-seekers didn’t find the website to be useful

 - Low use frequency